Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Methodology

 \subsection{Robustness Under Prompt Perturbation}

-\paragraph{Motivation.} Prompt formatting is known to influence LLM outputs \citep{min2022rethinking, wang2023label, sclar2023quantifying, feng2024unveiling}, and recent work shows that it can also affect the performance of CE methods \citep{xia-etal-2025-influences}.
-In practice, prompts are often modified across applications, users, or deployment settings.
-A reliable CE method should therefore produce stable confidence estimates under such prompt variations, if the resulting answer by the model otherwise stays the same.
-However, while existing methods using verbalized confidence (e.g.\@ \citealp{xiong2024llms, tian2023just}) have tested different prompt formats, the robustness of methods that rely on model outputs or internal logits under prompt changes has not been systematically examined.
-Measuring robustness to prompt perturbations is thus necessary to understand whether CE methods provide consistent confidence scores when prompts might be altered in practice.
+\paragraph{Motivation.} Prompt formatting is known to influence LLM outputs \citep{min2022rethinking, wang2023label, sclar2023quantifying, feng2024unveiling}, and \citet{xia-etal-2025-influences} shows that it can affect the performance of CE methods.
+In practice, prompts are often modified across applications and users.
+However, while works on verbalized confidence (e.g.\@ \citealp{tian2023just, xiong2024llms}) have varied prompt formats, the robustness of other confidence estimators has not been systematically examined.
+We propose that an ideal CE method should provide consistent confidences when prompts are altered, but responses stay the same: To isolate prompt variance from generation noise, Robustness is measured by holding the generated response constant while perturbing the instruction format.